huntmckay/resume_website/README.md

 **Controller** handles how the database and the view interact.

 with django, it is the controller, and uses a "Model View Template" pattern

+What I think know so far:

+Django controller needs to know which apps to control the project view needs to know which template to return to the requester the project urls handles the routing